 11. Know your audience and what’s important to them: Understanding your audience is key to moving employees to action; the more you know about them, the better you’ll be able to persuade them.

-12. Watch for information overload: These days, everyone’s bombarded with so much information that it’s hard to digest it all.
-Just because you say something doesn’t mean others hear and understand you.
+12. Watch for information overload: Just because you say something doesn’t mean others hear and understand you.
 And isn’t that the whole point of communication – to create shared understanding and drive people to action?
-(The answer is yes!)
+The answer is yes!

 Which of the 12 tips could have the greatest positive impact on how you communicate?